Barry Bostwick: Career

 In October 2010, Bostwick briefly appeared in the Rocky Horror-themed Glee episode.

 From 2010 to 2014, Bostwick had a recurring role as Roger Frank on the sitcom Cougar Town which starred Courteney Cox.
-In season three of the show, we learn that Bostwick's character has become mayor of the town the comedy is set in, Gulf Haven.
+In season three of the show, Bostwick's character becomes mayor of the town the comedy is set in, Gulf Haven.
 In 2015, he portrayed Collin Winthrop, father of the Gig Harbor Killer, in the season-ending CSI: Crime Scene Investigation episode "The End Game."
 He has also had a return to cult musical horror films in the form of Terrance Zdunich's Alleluia!
 The Devil's Carnival, which is a sequel to the 2012 short film The Devil's Carnival, of which he was not previously a cast member, being a newcomer to the franchise.
 He starred in Darren Lynn Bousman's segment of the anthology film Tales of Halloween, which was his second time acting under Bousman after Alleluia!
 The Devil's Carnival, and appeared in the comedy horror film Helen Keller vs. Nightwolves.

 In 2020, Bostwick executive produced and starred in the short film Molly Robber as Ron Baker, which won an Audience Award at the 2020 Austin Film Festival and was an official selection at the 2021 Tribeca Film Festival.